-A profound attribute for emperors is their extreme color changes that happen as you catch this fish.
-As soon as you take them out of the water, they change to a brown camouflage color and once returned to the water, they change back to silvery appearance.”
+A profound attribute for emperors is the extreme color changes that happen as you catch this fish.
+As soon as you take them out of the water, they change to a brown camouflage color, and once returned to the water, they change back to a silvery appearance.”

 Indo Pacific Permit

-“Doggies” are predominantly a deep-water fish and most likely, anglers are going to catch them while dredging – a fishing technique comprised of a very heavy sink tip fly line with a heavy fly that is stripped vertically back to the boat.
+“Doggies” are predominantly deep-water fish, and most likely, anglers are going to catch them while dredging – a fishing technique comprised of a very heavy sink tip fly line with a heavy fly that is stripped vertically back to the boat.

 “These fish get huge,” said Gerbec.
-“The biggest the guides in the Seychelles caught this year on conventional gear was 72 kilos (roughly a 160 pounds)!
-Despite their name and familiar silvery blue appearance, these fish are not tuna at all but instead are in the mackerel family.
+“The biggest the guides in the Seychelles caught this year on conventional gear was 72 kilos (roughly 160 pounds)!
+Despite their name and familiar silvery-blue appearance, these fish are not tuna at all but instead are in the mackerel family.
 Their very predominant dog-like teeth are the main indicator of the species.
-Often times anglers will get a shot at them with a fly while teasing for sailfish.
-You’ll want to have a 12-weight set up at the minimum, but you would be just as happy with a 16 weight because these fish put up a tremendous fight.”
+Often, anglers will get a shot at them with a fly while teasing sailfish.
+You’ll want to have a 12-weight set up at the minimum, but you would be just as happy with a 16-weight because these fish put up a tremendous fight.”

 “The barracuda might be the most destructive hunters that lurk around the Seychelles.
 These fish eat everything, even GTs, and sharks,” said Gerbec.
-“They are crocodile-like and often these predatory fish can grow to 5-6ft in size.
-They are long silver-colored fish with blackish gray patterning on its sides.
+“They are crocodile-like, and often these predatory fish can grow to 5-6ft in size.
+They are long silver-colored fish with blackish gray patterning on their sides.

 Their most notable trait is their big mouths, big teeth, and very mean temperament.
-These fish are capable of sitting very still in the water and you won’t see them until they strike.
-Often times anglers will make a cast to another species, make a strip or two, then suddenly out of nowhere, a barracuda quickly moves in and bites the smaller fish in half.
-Their over-the-top aggression makes this species really fun to catch on the fly but it takes more enticing than you would think to hook one.
+These fish are capable of sitting very still in the water, and you won’t see them until they strike.
+Often times anglers will make a cast to another species, make a strip or two, then suddenly, out of nowhere, a barracuda quickly moves in and bites the smaller fish in half.
+Their over-the-top aggression makes this species really fun to catch on the fly, but it takes more enticing than you would think to hook one.
 Sometimes they can be the hardest fish to catch on a fly rod.
 When you do entice one to eat, they will jump like crazy.
-Usually, you are fishing a GT setup when you hook into a barracuda and quite often they will bite you off.
-They are a very strong fish that are an absolute thrill to catch.”
+Usually, you are fishing a GT setup when you hook into a barracuda, and quite often, they will bite you off.
+They are a very strong fish that is an absolute thrill to catch.”

 “Predominantly found out in the deep water very close to the lagoon, sailfish are an awesome species to catch on the fly,” said Gerbec.
 “The best part is that you won’t have to travel more than 5 minutes outside the lagoons to get into their blue water habitat.
-Guides will tease them up from the deep by skipping a hook less lure behind the boat.
+Guides will tease them up from the deep by skipping a hook-less lure, also called a “teaser” behind the boat.